sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 Because the box plot automatically separates out those observations that lie outside a certain range, depicting them with a dot in jamovi, people often use them as an informal method for detecting **outliers**: observations that are “suspiciously” distant from the rest of the data.
-Here’s an example.
-Suppose that I’d drawn the box plot for the ``afl.margins`` variable and it came up looking like :numref:`fig-boxplot4`.
+Here is an example.
+Suppose that I had drawn the box plot for the ``afl.margins`` variable and it came up looking like :numref:`fig-boxplot4`.

 .. ----------------------------------------------------------------------------